 - For a child under 6 years of age, a test is only recommended if there are severe symptoms (hospitalization required) OR if symptoms are mild after a recent high-risk contact.

 - When you have been abroad.
 Read more or if you came into contact with someone who has the coronavirus.
 Below you will find more information

 What to do if you are feeling ill (applicable from the age of 6 years)

-Do you have any of the following symptoms?
-Stay home and contact your GP, even if your symptoms are mild.
+Do you have any of the symptoms on the list?
+Stay home and do NOT call your GP, but complete the online questionnaire.